mirror/vbox/src/VBox/ValidationKit/testboxscript/win/readme.txt

          \HKLM\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp\SecurityLayer
          Change DWORD Hex '2' -> '1'

-23b.
+15b.
 While you're in "System Properties", in the "Hardware" tab, button
     "Driver Signing" tell it to ignore logo testing requirements.

+    W10: Doesn't exist any more.

 The install (as user vbox):

-24. Disable loading CONIME.
+16. Disable loading CONIME.
 Set "HKEY_CURRENT_USER\Console\LoadConIme" to 0.

-25. Unzip (/ copy) the content of the testboxscript-*.zip to C:\testboxscript.
+17. Unzip (/ copy) the content of the testboxscript-*.zip to C:\testboxscript.

-26. Copy C:\testboxscript\testboxscript\win\autoexec-testbox.cmd to C:\.
+18. Copy C:\testboxscript\testboxscript\win\autoexec-testbox.cmd to C:\.

-27. Create a shortcut to C:\autoexec-testbox.cmd and drag it into "Start" -> "All Programs" -> "Startup".
+19. Create a shortcut to C:\autoexec-testbox.cmd and drag it into "Start" -> "All Programs" -> "Startup".

     W10: Find startup folder by hitting Win+R and entering "shell:startup".

-28. If this is an Intel box and the CPU is capable of Nested Paging, edit C:\autoexec-testbox.cmd and append '--nested-paging'
+20. If this is an Intel box and the CPU is capable of Nested Paging, edit C:\autoexec-testbox.cmd and append '--nested-paging'